10 Invasive Plants You Should Get Out of Your Garden Now

 Don’t like chemicals?
 Here are some natural ways to get rid of weeds.

 Common purslane (Portulaca oleracia) is a broadleaf annual with fleshy, succulent leaves that give it extra protection in hot, sunny conditions.
 Common purslane sneers at dry weather, so it does what nature intended it to do: cover bare earth needing protection.
 Unlike its ornamental cousin, common purslane’s flowers are too small to make much impact, so gardeners are quick to remove it.
 You can hand-pull plants or keep beds mulched.
 In the lawn, treat with a pre-emergent herbicide in spring or a broadleaf herbicide during the growing season.
 Check out these 10 drought-tolerant landscaping ideas.

 Smartweed (Polygonum spp.) grows more than three feet tall so it’s not apt to be overlooked in the garden.
 The modest pink or white flowers are not showy enough to warrant a place in most gardens, so remove by hand or treat with a post-emergent herbicide.
-One thing to note: smartweed does have wildlife value songbirds eat its seeds.
-Learn more about feeding songbirds.
+One thing to note: smartweed does have wildlife value — songbirds eat its seeds.

 The weedy relative of morning glory, field bindweed (Convolvulus arvensis) is a climbing or creeping perennial that reproduces through seeds and roots.
 Seeds can remain viable in the soil for 20 years.
 And even a small fragment of root can result in a new plant, so hand-pulling is not an option for these invasive plants unless you do it repeatedly until the remaining roots use up their reserves.
 Treat existing plants with a post-emergent herbicide.
 Prevent seeds from germinating with a mulch or a pre-emergent herbicide.
 Plant one of these colorful flowers instead to brighten up your landscape.